Dorothee Elmiger: Personal life

 In 2023 she moved to Queens, New York City and per Buch Basel website as of October 2025, she still lived in New York.

 Work

 Elmiger is known for her experimental and socially critical texts, which explore themes such as capitalism, history, and identity.
 Her works combine fictional elements with documentary approaches and are praised for their poetic and dense language.
-Her work has been translated into several languages, including English, French, Swedish and Turkish.
+Her work has been translated into several languages, including English, French, Italian, Swedish and Turkish.